Symmetry (physics): Generalized symmetries

-Mathematics of physical symmetry
+The role of Lie groups

 The transformations describing physical symmetries typically form a mathematical group.
 Group theory is an important area of mathematics for physicists.

 Continuous symmetries are specified mathematically by continuous groups (called Lie groups).
 Many physical symmetries are isometries and are specified by symmetry groups.
 Sometimes this term is used for more general types of symmetries.
-The set of all proper rotations (about any angle) through any axis of a sphere form a Lie group called the special orthogonal group SO(3).
+The set of all proper rotations (about any angle) through any axis of a sphere form a Lie group called the special orthogonal group $\operatorname{SO}(3)$.
 (The '3' refers to the three-dimensional space of an ordinary sphere.)
-Thus, the symmetry group of the sphere with proper rotations is SO(3).
+Thus, the symmetry group of the sphere with proper rotations is $\operatorname{SO}(3)$.
 Any rotation preserves distances on the surface of the ball.
 The set of all Lorentz transformations form a group called the Lorentz group (this may be generalised to the Poincaré group).

-Discrete groups describe discrete symmetries.
-For example, the symmetries of an equilateral triangle are characterized by the symmetric group S_{3}.

 A type of physical theory based on local symmetries is called a gauge theory and the symmetries natural to such a theory are called gauge symmetries.
-Gauge symmetries in the Standard Model, used to describe three of the fundamental interactions, are based on the SU(3) × SU(2) × U(1) group.
-(Roughly speaking, the symmetries of the SU(3) group describe the strong force, the SU(2) group describes the weak interaction and the U(1) group describes the electromagnetic force.)

-Also, the reduction by symmetry of the energy functional under the action by a group and spontaneous symmetry breaking of transformations of symmetric groups appear to elucidate topics in particle physics (for example, the unification of electromagnetism and the weak force in physical cosmology).
+The theory of electromagnetism has the abelian gauge group $\operatorname{U}(1)$, which corresponds to the invariance of the electrical and magnetic fields under particular transformations of the potentials.
+The fundamental interactions in the Standard Model are described by a Yang-Mills theory with the non-abelian gauge group $\operatorname{SU}(3)\times\operatorname{SU}(2)\times\operatorname{U}(1)$, with the $\operatorname{SU}(3)$ being the gauge group of the strong force and the $\operatorname{SU}(2)\times\operatorname{U}(1)$ being that of the unified electroweak force.
+Early in the history of the universe, the latter symmetry was spontaneously broken to the $\operatorname{U}(1)$ of electromagnetism by the Higgs mechanism, causing the separation of the weak force and the electromagnetic force.

 Conservation laws and symmetry

 The symmetry properties of a physical system are intimately related to the conservation laws characterizing that system.
 Noether's theorem gives a precise description of this relation.
 The theorem states that each continuous symmetry of a physical system implies that some physical property of that system is conserved.
 Conversely, each conserved quantity has a corresponding symmetry.
 For example, spatial translation symmetry (i.e. homogeneity of space) gives rise to conservation of (linear) momentum, and temporal translation symmetry (i.e. homogeneity of time) gives rise to conservation of energy.

-The following table summarizes some fundamental symmetries and the associated conserved quantity.
+In quantum field theory, the Ward–Takahashi identity plays a similar role to the one played by Noether's theorem in classical physics.